julianitow/SSHTunnelApp/README.md

 The application is developed in Swift for macOS, providing a user-friendly interface for configuring and managing SSH tunnels with ease.

+> Since [version 0.3.0](https://github.com/julianitow/SSHTunnelApp/releases/tag/v0.3.0), SwiftNIO SSH is available to use at config (0.3.0 only accepts password authentication, keys will be implemented soon).
+It resolve some issues that can happen when using passwords without NIO usage.

 ## Features

 - Create both local and remote SSH tunnels.